 Name of Program Objective Timeframe in H.E.
 Status of Program Implementation 38.
 The City shall prepare a comprehensive update of the Infill Strategy, which would include reducing planning and development fees in infill target areas and integrating the City's Commercial Corridor Revitalization Strategy into the Infill Strategy, to address obstacles to development in target infill areas, commercial corridors, and key opportunity sites.
 Increase the City's ability to accommodate infill development and provide incentives for the development of infill sites.
-Responsible Department: Planning (primary); Development 2010 Due to staff reductions this program is on hold for the near future.
+Responsible Department: Community Development 2010 Due to staff reductions this program is on hold for the near future.
 39. The City shall submit an annual report to the City Council that evaluates implementation of the Infill Strategy and recommends appropriate revisions.
 Increase the success of the City's infill strategy through ongoing monitoring and appropriate modifications to the strategy.
-Responsible Department: Planning Ongoing The annual report on infill development has now been merged with the General Plan Annual Report, which is shared with the City Council each summer.
+Responsible Department: Community Development Ongoing The annual report on infill development has now been merged with the General Plan Annual Report, which is shared with the City Council each year.

 Name of Program Objective Timeframe in H.E.
 Status of Program Implementation 40.
 The City shall encourage infill development by reducing barriers through the following actions: ☐ Zoning Code updates and streamlining, especially as it relates to standards for the City's mixed use, residential mixed use, and higher density zoning districts; ☐ proactive zoning that encourages mixed use and higher density development in key opportunity areas such as those near light rail stations and along commercial corridors; and ☐ infrastructure improvements and assistance to ensure that adequate infrastructure is in place to serve higher density and mixed use development in key opportunity areas.
 Encourage the production of 2,000 infill units.
-Responsible Department: Planning (primary); SHRA; Development, Economic Development 2010 The newly adopted 2030 General Plan has increased densities and flexibility in land uses in many infill areas.
-Currently an effort is underway to rezone parcels to be consistent with the General Plan.
-The rezones are anticipated to be completed by the end of 2010.
-Additionally the Community Development Department continues to implement the Shovel Ready Sites Program for the River District, Florin Corridor, 65th Street Area, and Northeast Light Rail Line.
+Responsible Department: Community Development (primary); SHRA; Development, Economic Development 2010 The newly adopted 2030 General Plan has increased densities and flexibility in land uses in many infill areas.
+During 2009 and 2010 over 2,000 parcels were rezoned to be consistent with the new land use designations.
+Additionally, in 2010 the Community Development Department implemented the Shovel Ready Sites Program for the River District, Florin Corridor, 65th Street Area, and Northeast Light Rail Line.
 The goal of the program is to address infrastructure needs as well as tackle contamination and access issues.